amperity/amperity-docs/shared/terms.rst

 An outbound connection is a directional connection between Amperity Bridge and a lakehouse that is shared between production and all sandboxes.

 .. term-outbound-connection-end

-**outbound share**

-.. term-outbound-share-start

-An outbound share represents the configuration for how a shared dataset is made available to a lakehouse from Amperity, such as using the |ext_delta_sharing| open protocol to share data with Databricks.

-.. term-outbound-share-end

 **Outbrain**